Trac-Systems/tap-protocol-airdrop-boilerplate/README.md

 # Airdrop Boilerplate for TAP Protocol

-This boilerplate generates token-send inscription text for the TAP Protocol to perform airdrops.
+This boilerplate generates token-send (see https://github.com/BennyTheDev/tap-protocol-specs) inscription text for the TAP Protocol to perform airdrops.

 Projects may find this boilerplate useful to create airdropping tools or perform actual airdrops.